dprgarner/eslint-plugin-communist-spelling/docs/rules/communist-spelling.md

-# Promote American values in variable names (no-communist-spelling)
+# Promote American values in variable names (communist-spelling)

 When working on cross-Atlantic teams, it is common for developers who've learned American English to spell variables differently from those who've learned British English.
 This linting rule aims to enforce naming consistency within a team's codebase by picking American English.